ulfschneider/breakdown/README.md

 ## How to use

-To pull JIRA data into your Atom editor, create a file with a `.bkdn` filetype.
-The file must start with the following four lines:
+To pull JIRA data into your Atom editor, create a file with a `.bkdn` filetype, e.g. `myjira.bkdn`.
+The file must start with your configuration and at least contain the following first four lines:

 ```
 jira-breakdown